sirpaulmcd/Software-Cheat-Sheets/Markdown/MarkdownBasics.md

 ***
 ___

 ## Lists

-Create unordered lists using '-', '*', or '+'.
-Whichever you prefer
+Create unordered lists using a plus, dash, or asterisk:

     - item a
     - item b